MobinRanjbar/SRG_TSE/README.md

 For ease of use and have your ideas in this project not only for these technologies, but also another tools you preferred to use, we exported a sample of 100 companies and their shareholders data for you in CSV and XLSX format that you can find them in `datasets` folder.
 In case of any issues about crawling the data, these samples are profitable to explore.

+## Academic Paper

+The academic paper of this project, will be published soon.
+The link of it will be added.

 ## Contribution

 Want to contribute?
 Great.
 Any sort of contribution is welcome!
 Just fork the project and do your contributions and let others see what you have done.